 (7) This Policy is available to suppliers and potential suppliers for their information.

 (8) In the context of this document:

 Top of Page

 - “local” means companies who have an office within the same region as the University campus for which the goods or services are being procured.
 For example, companies local to the University's Callaghan campus are those located within the Hunter region including the greater Newcastle area;

 - “Indigenous” or “Aboriginal and Torres Strait Islander” person means any person who is of Aboriginal and/or Torres Strait Islander descent who is recognised and accepted as such by other Aboriginal or Torres Strait Islander Peoples and who identifies as an Aboriginal and/or Torres Strait Islander.
 The University acknowledges that Aboriginal and Torres Strait Islander Peoples are two distinct racial groups within the term “Indigenous Australians”; and

-- “contract owner” means the representative(s) from within the business unit who is responsible for operationalising the procured goods and services.
-The contract owner has overall responsibility, accountability and authority for managing supplier performance and implementation of the contracted goods and services.
+- “contract owner” means the representative(s) from within the business unit who is, in the case of a Panel, responsible for the operational management of the Panel on behalf of the University, or, in the case of any other procurement activity, responsible for operationalising the procured goods and services.
+The contract owner has overall responsibility, accountability and authority for managing supplier performance and implementation of the contracted goods and services;